Quicr/quicr-protocol-spec/moq-proto.md

 encoded 44 bit integer.Example: For an audio stream, this could be the media from one frame of the codec representing 20 ms of audio.

+CJ - I think we need to talk about video group of frames and object id stuff.
+We could probably just get rid of Media time

 A conforming name is formatted as URLs like:

 ``` quicr://domain:port/ResourceID/SenderID/SourceID/MediaTime/ ```